 - Approved department pedagogy courses/seminars (contact Dr. Matthew Mahavongtrakul at firstname.lastname@example.org to verify your course)

 You can be even more competitive if you become a Pedagogical Liaison.
 Liaisons’ applications are fast-tracked to the interview stage, which is the final stage of the application process.
 For information on becoming a Pedagogical Liaison, please click here.

-As mentors to other TAs within the Fellow’s department and School, the successful applicant will…
+As mentors to other TAs within the Fellow’s department and School, the ideal applicant will have…

-- have taught a range of courses within the department over an extended period of time
+- taught a range of courses within the department over an extended period of time

-- have excellent teaching evaluations, with indications of steady improvement over time
+- excellent teaching evaluations, with indications of steady improvement over time

 - a clear, exemplified, and well-written cover letter